 It is basically designed to change the angle of the blade.
 You have to move the blade of the saw to the angle you have selected.
 Also, check its correctness with the angle measure.
-Please on the power of your table saw.
+Please on the power of your saw.
 Now crosscut it to the corrected angle.

 4. Cutting Rabbets and Grooves:

-Both of these table saws make our life much easier and precise with the help of the table saw.
+Both of these table saws make our life much easier and precise with the help of the saw.
 Both of these are long and thin on your board.
 Rabbets are the far edge of the boards which are cut out, while grooves cut towards the edges.